Not worrying about things that you cannot change.

 Zen arrived to us in very bad shape; skinny, neglected, malnourished, dirty and heartworm positive.
 He also showed signs of kidney problems.
-We addressed all his issues right now and he is already looking like a new dog.
-He's gained weight, smells a lot better and his spirit is blossoming.
-Zen has began treatment for heartworm disease and we expect a full recovery within a few weeks.
+We addressed all his issues and he now looks like a new dog.
+He's gained weight, smells a lot better and his spirit has blossomed.
+He's quite the charmer.

 Zen isn't huge for an American Bulldog mix but big-bones and he has HUGE Sasquatch paws!
 His coat is super soft.
 He is mostly white with some brown spots on his lower half.
 He has some dark freckles on his underbelly and a cute black snout.
 There are also some unique black markings around his chestnut eyes, which complement his sweet demeanor.

 Zen is living-it-up at the MPR shelter, grateful for the comfort and good care.
 He is is well adapted and realises his life with us is much better than what he had before.

 Laid back and easy going, but inquisitive.
 Zen is a middle-ground type of dog.
 He loves to play, but he loves to cuddle just as much.

 Zen is not dominant but not shy either.
 He's very happy-go-lucky, low-key, and easy to please.

 Zen can entertain himself with toys or hang out on the couch for a good movie.
 He did a great job supervising the installation of an outdoor awning at the shelter and everyone loved him.

 Behavior with people:

 Zen is a sweet and snuggly boy.
 He likes all people but is especially fond of men.
 He likes to give hugs, but we are working on ‘four on the floor.’
 He is proving to be a pleasing dog with great manners and a sweet personality.
-He's definitly a favorite with the volunteers, as we all love of a big cuddle-bug.
+He's definitly a favorite with the volunteers, as we all love a big cuddle-bug.

 Behavior with children: